Bringing the Outdoors In: The Power of Plants For Your Feng Shui Home

 Regardless of which varieties you choose your indoor plants should always be healthy, nourished and well cared for, with no decaying parts.
 For people with a "black thumb", opt for low-maintenance, hard-to-kill species that thrive in low light or drought conditions.
 Low maintenance plants include:

 If faux plants absolutely must be chosen, they should be of the highest quality and look as realistic as possible.
-Indeed, when it comes to plants, you get what you pay for!
+Indeed, when it comes to fake plants (and anything really), you get what you pay for!

-Another popular feng shui option - rounded and vertical - is the Orchid.
-It represents purity and perfection, great for the bedroom, dining room and even the bathroom areas where family, fertility and love are a focus.
+Another popular feng shui option is the Orchid plant.
+It is colorful, rounded and vertical and represents purity and perfection, which is ideal for the bedroom, dining room and even the bathroom areas where family, fertility and love are a focus.
 Their sensitivity to temperature and water conditions gives them a mysterious and exotic quality that will take extra care and consideration.
 Orchid flowers come in a variety of colors so you can choose the color (white, pink, purple and green) that resonates best with your space.

 Because orchids do not require traditional soil, you can grow them without pots, especially through the Japanese botanical art of Kokedama.
 These exquisite moss balls have wonderful feng shui quality because of their roundness, softness and vibrancy.